Linked Open Data

 API – Supported

-The bibliographic metadata found in Alma contains a rich set of information and objects that can be represented as linked data.
+The bibliographic metadata found in Alma contains a rich set of information and objects that can be represented as linked open data.

 Linked Open Data Endpoint (Openness)